-Many MBA applicants feel that they are purchasing a brand when they choose an MBA program, but the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
-Each Wednesday, we profile a standout professor as identified by students.
+Many MBA applicants feel that they are purchasing a brand when they choose a business school.
+However, the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
 Today, we profile Gautam Kaul from the University of Michigan Stephen M. Ross School of Business.

-For more information about Michigan Ross and 15 other top-ranked business schools, check out the mbaMission Insider’s Guides.
+For more information about Michigan Ross and 16 other top-ranked business schools, check out our free mbaMission Insider’s Guides.